"What Do I Buy (Or Sell) Next?"

 You chase Stock C because someone smarter (or louder) says it’s “the one.”

-❓Why Obvious Answers Don’t Always Work
+Why Obvious Answers Don’t Always Work

 When you are stuck with the question: “What next?”, the obvious answer is often to just do something…anything.

 That’s why brokers, advisors, and “finfluencers” love our dilemma.
 It’s the perfect sales funnel.
 If you’re asking “What should I do?” someone will happily sell you an answer.
-Cha-ching.

-Often the best answer is found with a better question:
+The real solution isn’t a better answer.
+Often the best answer is found with a better question: “What’s the best way to achieve my investment goals?”

-🛒 The Grocery Store Test
+The Grocery Store Test

 Picture this: You walk into a supermarket with no plan.
 You ask the first stranger you see, “What should I buy?”